Lilacs at the Arnold Arboretum

 Become a member:

-Join the Friends of the Arnold Arboretum as a new member at the Household level ($50) on Lilac Sunday and receive a special lilac seedling while supplies last.
+Join the Friends of the Arnold Arboretum as a new member at the Contributing level ($50) on Lilac Sunday and receive a special lilac plant while supplies last.
 Look for the membership tent near the lilacs.

 This year’s winning t-shirt design for the Arnold Arboretum’s annual Lilac Sunday event was created by Julie Pritchard, a graphic designer who favors tangible print design.
 She has created dozens of brand identities over the years for businesses, non-profits, and fun as the art director of her own studio.
 More recently she has begun designing jigsaw puzzles based on New England coastal history and nautical themes, launching her new company Dashing Dan Puzzles.
 For Lilac Sunday, Julie’s design celebrates spring renewal and the lilac’s fragrant and fleeting certainty.